Finding Legal Help

 A growing number of law schools, state bar associations and legal aid programs are adding free legal clinics focused on the needs of service members or veterans.
 We plan to add them to our database in the future.
 In the meantime, the free legal aid provider in your service area should be able to refer you to other legal clinics in your State, if they exist.

 The American Bar Association has two special programs that rely on volunteer attorneys around the country to provide free legal help.
-Operation Enduring Lamp is designed to assist deployed and mobilized personnel.
 The Military Pro Bono Project helps JAG and military legal assistance officers access local legal services for service members.

 Can private attorneys help me?

 Local "lawyer referral and information services" [LRIS] can help you find a private attorney in your community.
-These programs are usually run by the local bar association and have been included in our database of "helpful organizations."
-To get this information, fill out the "about me" button and indicate you are not low-income.
-Information about the LRIS programs in your State will appear if they have attorneys able to handle the legal problem you identify.
+These programs are usually run by state or local bar associations.
+We have included them in our database so that they will show up on the "Find Local Help" map.
 You will need to pay the attorney for their services and may need to pay the LRIS program for the referral.
+(On the map, free legal help shows up using a blue pointer; LRIS programs with a red pointer, indicating that the servcie is not free.)

 There are specific rules that apply to the use of private attorneys in VA cases.
 For instance, they are not allowed to charge you for legal help in submitting your claim, but they can ask for fees if they help with an appeal after your claim is denied.
 More information about this process is provided here.